TrueHopolok/logger--and--spellchecker/README.md

 ### `Spell checker` algorithm

 This is 'Damerau–Levenshtein distance' that in O(n^2) time finds a simillarity score of 2 strings.
 Then whole spell checker just iterates through a whole dictionary to find best matching words.

+Spell checker separeted into package for a better testing purposes.